-(3) If the asserted need for a Tier 1 or Tier 2 project is based on a service request from a specific customer a TSP may submit the project for RPG Project Review prior to that customer signing a letter agreement for the financial security of the necessary upgrades.
-However, ERCOT shall not issue an independent review recommending such a project until the customer signs any required letter agreement, provides any required notice to proceed, and provides the full amount of any financial security required for the upgrades needed to serve that customer.
+(3) If the asserted need for a Tier 1, Tier 2, or Tier 3 project is based in part or in whole on a service request or inquiry from one or more Customers that have not signed an interconnection agreement and for which the TSP has provided no other quantifiable evidence that credibly substantiates the forecasted Load growth, as described in Planning Guide Section 3.1.3, Project Evaluation, and Planning Guide Section 3.1.7, Steady State Transmission Planning Load Forecast (“unsupported Load”):

+ERCOT shall notify the submitting TSP and the RPG of its determination whether the TSP’s submitted Load is not based on an interconnection agreement or other quantifiable evidence of Load growth that ERCOT has deemed credible.
+If ERCOT has determined that the Load is not based on an interconnection agreement or other credible evidence, then within 15 days of such notification, the TSP shall notify ERCOT whether it wishes to proceed with review of the project.
+If the TSP notifies ERCOT that it wishes to proceed with review of the project, ERCOT shall notify the RPG, and the required RPG or ERCOT independent review process shall proceed using the submitted Load.

+If a TSP elects to proceed with review:

+For a Tier 1 or Tier 2 project, if ERCOT’s independent review identifies a need for the project, ERCOT’s independent review shall identify whether the unsupported Load is essential to the determination of need for the project or any portion thereof, and

+(A) If the unsupported Load is essential to the determination of need for the project or any portion thereof, ERCOT’s independent review shall not provide or recommend an endorsement for the project or portion that is attributable to the unsupported Load; and

+If the unsupported Load is not essential to the determination of need for the project or any portion thereof, then for a Tier 1 project, ERCOT’s independent review shall recommend an endorsement of that project, and, for a Tier 2 project, ERCOT’s independent review shall endorse the project.

+For a Tier 3 project, if the RPG process results in an acceptance of the project, ERCOT’s acceptance letter for the project shall indicate that the asserted need for the project is based on the unsupported Load provided by the TSP.

-(4) If a TSP asserts a need for a proposed Tier 1 or Tier 2 project based in part or in whole on its own planning criteria, then ERCOT's independent review shall also consider whether a reliability need exists under the TSP’s criteria.
+(4) If a TSP asserts a need for a proposed Tier 1 or Tier 2 project based in part or in whole on its own planning criteria, then ERCOT’s independent review shall also consider whether a reliability need exists under the TSP’s criteria.
 If ERCOT identifies a reliability need under the TSP’s criteria, then ERCOT shall recommend a project that would address that need as well as any reliability need identified under NERC or ERCOT criteria, but shall explicitly state in the independent review report that ERCOT has assumed the TSP’s criteria are valid and that an assessment of the validity of the TSP’s criteria is beyond the scope of ERCOT’s responsibility.
 ERCOT or the ERCOT Board may provide a qualified endorsement of such a project if ERCOT determines that it is justified in part under ERCOT or NERC criteria, as described in paragraph (1) above.
 However, neither ERCOT nor the ERCOT Board shall endorse a project that is determined to be needed solely to meet a TSP’s criteria.